 The methods to be used for the Project, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.
+The EIS should evaluate options for moving spoil from the first cut to the final void should be included.
 Consideration will be given to the use of threatened plant species during any landscaping and revegetation.

 Proposals to divert creeks during construction or operations, and the reinstatement of the creeks will be provided where applicable.
 Where dams and roads and other infrastructure are to be constructed, proposals for the management of these structures after the completion of the proposal will be given.
 A contour map of the area will be provided (if relevant).
+Updated topographic maps would be available to the public as required.
 Also, the final drainage and seepage control systems and any long-term monitoring plans will be described.